 a.
 This Court is a motions court.
-The Magistrate Judge will NOT consider informal requests to the Courtroom Deputy or Chambers for rulings on any issues-including requests for extensions of time-other than those outlined above.
-Likewise, the Court does not accept letter briefs with the exception of the procedure set forth in paragraph I, above concerning informal discovery conferences.
+Judge Ray will NOT consider informal requests to the courtroom deputy clerk or chambers for rulings on any issues-including requests for extensions of time-other than those outlined above.
+Likewise, the Court does not accept letter briefs with the exception of the procedures set forth in paragraphs I and II, above concerning informal discovery conferences and settlement conferences / mediation.
 If any party desires a ruling-of any kind-that party should file a motion on the docket.